-- 3.1 The revised Policy seeks to introduce measures compliant with the Convention, adopted by consensus at an International Maritime Organisation (IMO) diplomatic conference in 2004, despite the fact that the Convention has yet to enter into force. (see Annex 4, note 1) - 3.2 Associated port procedures enhance on the International Convention for the 'Control and Management of ships' Ballast water and Sediment' adopted in 2004, and the guidelines issued under IMO Resolution A.868 (20).
+- 3.1 This Policy and revisions introduce measures compliant with the Convention, adopted by consensus at an International Maritime Organisation (IMO) diplomatic conference in 2004, despite the fact that the Convention has yet to enter into force. (see Annex 4, note 1) - 3.2 Associated port procedures enhance on the International Convention for the 'Control and Management of ships' Ballast water and Sediment' adopted in 2004, and the guidelines issued under IMO Resolution A.868 (20).